Thermal and quantum fluctuations in extended Kitaev-Yao-Lee spin-orbital model: Quantum effects: generalized spin wave theory

 \subsection{Limitation of linear spin wave theory}

 By truncating the generalized HPT in Eq. \ref{eq_HPT} to the order $\Lambda^0$, a Hamiltonian quadratic in the boson operators can be obtained.
 We first transform the local spin and orbital operators in the unit cell of the ${\rm SS \times AFO}$ order (4 sites per magnetic unit cell) so that $\ket{1}$ is the local ground state.
-Then, we diagonalize the resulting quadratic $12\times12$ Hamiltonians in momentum space using standard methods \cite{COLPA1978327}.
+Then, we diagonalize the resulting quadratic $24\times24$ Hamiltonians in momentum space using standard methods \cite{COLPA1978327}.

-The phase boundary of the ${\rm SS \times AFO}$ state is obtained by the gap-closing condition of the magnon spectra, as shown in Fig. \ref{Fig3}.
+The phase boundary of the ${\rm SS \times AFO}$ state is obtained by the gap-closing condition of the magnon spectra.
 We can gain insights into the phases by inspecting the magnon wavefunctions.
 We observe a Goldstone mode for the orbital excitation since our model (Eq. \ref{eq1}) always has a $SU(2)$ symmetry in the orbital interaction.
 When $a=1$, an additional Goldstone mode appears for the spin excitation since the spin part of the models can be mapped to the Heisenberg ones with sublattice transformation \cite{Chaloupka2015hidden}.

+Importantly, we find that the four (four sites in the unit cell) degenerate gap-closing magnons are spin-orbital excitations. { Within linear SWT, the spin-orbital magnon does not interact with the spin or the orbital magnon.
+Also, the two sites connected by the x/y bond interact as a pair, and the other two sites do so in the same way.
+Therefore, it is enough to show the Hamiltonian within the spin-orbital subspace for just one pair in the basis of $\Psi^\dagger(k) =[b^\dagger_4(k),\, \tilde{b}^\dagger_4(k),\, b_4(-k),\, \tilde{b}_4(-k)]$:

+where $b^\dagger_4$ and $\tilde{b}^\dagger_4$ represent the spin-orbital bosons for the two sites in the magnetic unit cell, respectively. $A=2(2+a)b+6b$ and $B(k)=(1-a)(1+e^{-ik})$.
+The diagonal terms correspond to the classical spin-orbital excitation energy $2\Delta\epsilon_{st}$ of the NP, consistent with our classical analysis above.
+The off-diagonal terms are quantum effects (maximum at $k=0$), leading to the phase boundary at linear order given by

-Importantly, we find that the four (four sites in the unit cell) degenerate gap-closing magnons are spin-orbital excitations.
-The diagonal terms of the spin-orbital bosons in the Hamiltonian are the same as the spin-orbital excitation energy $2\epsilon_{st}$, consistent with our classical analysis above (see the SM).
-Thus, the phase boundary separates the NP and the ${\rm SS \times AFO}$ phase.
-The off-diagonal pairing terms are quantum effects, so inside NP, quantum fluctuation in the spin-orbital degree of freedom destroys the classical ${\rm SS \times AFO}$ order.
+where $b_c$ is the critical gap-closing line shown in Fig. \ref{Fig4}. } Thus, the phase boundary separates the NP and the ${\rm SS \times AFO}$ phase.
+The off-diagonal pairing terms are quantum effects, so inside the NP, quantum fluctuation in the spin-orbital degree of freedom destroys the classical ${\rm SS \times AFO}$ order. { Note that SWT fails for the NP, which has a higher classical energy than the ${\rm SS \times AFO}$ order, so in this sense, the NP is not a conventional ordered state stabilized by quantum fluctuations, distinct from the usual quantum order by disorder mechanism. }